All Episodes

 No, he's your president as well.

-Because he was voted in by a system we put in place.
+Unless you don't like him, then you leave this country because he was voted in by a system we put in place.

-But Donald Trump is my president, he's my leader, and we should follow him.
+But Donald Trump is my president.

-You know, whether you like him or not, but what's great about it, and because of people like Brian, we have a chance to vote him out.
+But what's great about it, and because of people like Brian, we have a chance to vote him out.

-We have a voice today, but we got to use that voice in the right manner, and and I speak out about it.
+We have a voice today, but we got to use that voice in the right manner, and I speak out about it.

 You also spoke out about the national anthem.